 Some time you might also want the precision to be low, for instance if you want to register a locality with a certain geographical extent, e.g. the whole of an island.
-The best option would then be to register the precise coordinates of e.g. the centre of the island or the sampling area, and then indicate the extent of this as trueness = 500 m (i.e. the radius of the island or sampling area).
+However, the best option would then be to register the precise coordinates of e.g. the centre of the island or the sampling area, but indicate the extent of the island as trueness = e.g. 500 m (i.e. the radius of the island or sampling area).